 Their sweetness is due to natural sugars, so it’s important that you monitor your Rottweiler’s strawberry intake.

-Rottweilers in particular are prone to putting on weight easily so if you have a Rottweiler who’s tipping the scales a little too much, then remove strawberries from their diet altogether.
+Rottweilers, in particular, are prone to putting on weight easily, so if you have a Rottweiler who’s tipping the scales a little too much, remove strawberries from their diet.
 Strawberries should only be served as a treat if your Rottweiler is of a healthy weight.

 You should never give your Rottweiler strawberries if they have diabetes.
-Despite the fact that fruit may seem a healthier option, it still contains too much sugar (albeit natural sugar) and can cause serious health problems for your pet.
+Even though the fruit may seem a healthier option, it still contains too much sugar (albeit natural sugar) and can cause serious health problems for your pet.

 How to Feed Strawberries to Your Rottweiler

-You’re the dog’s owner, and you know how to feed it, of course, but there are certain things to remember when it comes to feeding strawberries to a Rottweiler.
+You’re the dog’s owner, and you know how to feed it, of course, but there are certain things to remember when feeding strawberries to a Rottweiler.

-First, the fruit must be thoroughly washed to remove any bugs, bacteria or pesticides.
-The best strawberries to feed your Rottweiler are organic ones but regular, non-organic strawberries will do if they’re washed well.
+First, the fruit must be thoroughly washed to remove bugs, bacteria, or pesticides.
+The best strawberries to feed your Rottweiler are organic ones, but regular, non-organic strawberries will do if they’re washed well.

 Slice the fruit into pieces before feeding them one at a time to your dog or placing them in a bowl so they can enjoy them at their leisure.

-Don’t be surprised if your Rottweiler doesn’t eat the strawberry straight away the first time they’re introduced to the fruit.
+Don’t be surprised if your Rottweiler doesn’t eat the strawberry immediately the first time they’re introduced to the fruit.

-New foods with unusual textures are always treated with caution by dogs and your Rottweiler may want to sniff, lick or even carry the strawberry around in their mouth for a while before eating it.
+Dogs always treat new foods with unusual textures with caution, and your Rottweiler may want to sniff, lick or even carry the strawberry around in their mouth for a while before eating it.

 Or they may simply gobble it down with gusto.
 You never know!